shygy/terminal_games/shygyGames - README.md

-# shygyGames - The Terminal Collection v1.0
+# shygyGames - The Terminal Collection v1.1

 A collection of classic terminal-based games written in Python.

 ## Games Included

-1. **Number Guessing Game** - Guess a number between 1 and 10.
+1. **Higher or Lower** - Guess a number between 1 and 10.
 2. **Rock Paper Scissors** - Play the classic game against the computer.
 3. **Hangman** - Guess the word before you run out of attempts.
 4. **Blackjack** - Try to beat the dealer without going over 21.